exosite-archive/hvac-reference-application/README.md

 ### GWE Activation

-The steps to activate your BBG using GWE can be found below:
+The steps to activate your BBG using GWE can be found here:
 [http://docs.exosite.com/gwe/getting_started/](http://docs.exosite.com/gwe/getting_started/)

 A summarized version of the steps are included here: